nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to the nanometer scale size of the disks, emphasizing their small size and the associated quantum effects.

-### Expanded Definition and Usage\nNanodisks are pivotal in advancing technologies where control at the nanoscale can lead to significant improvements in efficiency, specificity, or resolution.
+### Expanded Definition and Usage:
+Nanodisks are pivotal in advancing technologies where control at the nanoscale can lead to significant improvements in efficiency, specificity, or resolution.
 In biomedical applications, their ability to be functionalized for specific targeting and interaction with biological systems allows for precise drug delivery and improved diagnostic capabilities.
 In the field of photonics, their unique light manipulation properties are harnessed to create advanced optical components like filters and sensors.
 Additionally, their enhanced magnetic properties make them valuable in developing next-generation data storage solutions.